The Multiverse God

 String theory proposes that our world is actually made of vibrating one-dimensional objects called strings.
 Although the space of our world has four dimensions (which includes the dimension of time), the strings exist in a context with many more dimensions.
 (One version has 11 dimensions.)
 What we experience in our world may be thought of as a projection from this context to our reduced dimensions.
 A physical analogy is a 3D shape that makes a 2D shadow.
 The shadow of a 3D object is different depending on the angle of projection, and the shadow hides one dimension.

-So by string theory, these high-dimension strings as projected (or "compactified") into a reduced count of dimensions is what a world is made of.
+So by string theory, these high-dimension strings as projected (or "compactified") into a reduced count of dimensions is what makes a universe.
 In the multiverse's universe-generating engine, each generated world would have its own "shadow angle", and so that custom "projection" makes each world entirely unique.

 There is no evidence however to indicate string theory is the best explanation for anything.
 In part this is because the theory is so flexible that it can explain anything and everything.
 Said another way, the variables in the theory are so complex that the theory is underdetermined.